anshdeb/Designemplate/README.md

 How to use
 =============

 Using Designemplate is similar to writing your CSS yourself, just a lot easier and a lot quicker.
 Designemplate is a great tool for basic webpages or the starting point for a full blown site.
-You can design how things look (to a degree), without having to learn design.
+You can control how things look (to a degree), without having to learn design :mortar_board:.
 Designemplate has all the spacing, responsive design, colours, features and more.
 All you have to do, is tell it what you want.

 < Head over to the wiki for more... >